vihangm96/verily-hello-vc/README.md

 ## C. Clone this repo locally

+We're now going to move to issues that may arise when you contribute to other people's repositories.

 In this section, we'll show you how to pull this repo down locally so you can write the code in a more convenient environment than the web text editor.

 > **NOTE:**